9 mars 2021 — active record, rails, ruby, sql, wev development

 When a database query cannot be described using Ruby on Rails’ short ActiveRecord syntax, consider building your queries using Arel instead of going for raw SQL strings.

 This has the following advantages:

 - Escaping by default: this helps not end up with SQL injections.
 We don’t like those.

 - Full names: using

 email in your queries helps you be future-proof by making queries that won’t break when you merge queries together or add columns with conflicting names.

-- Composable: Arel makes allows you to merge advanced conditions by manipulating Ruby objects.
+- Composable: Arel expressions allows you to mix SQL commands as Ruby objects.

 - Uniform queries: it ensures that the generated SQL always looks the same.
 For example

 email asc.
 This makes it easier to search through logs and can help caching mechanisms.